5. commissions

 trails in gold ii

-honey-drizzled dreams
+honey-drizzled gold

 nodes on a reed like rings on a finger